rest-go/rest/README.md

 There are various ways of installing Rest.

 ### Precompiled binaries
-Precompiled binaries for released versions are available in the [release page]().
+Precompiled binaries for released versions are available in the [Releases page](https://github.com/shellfly/rest/releases).
 Using the latest production release binary is the recommended way of installing Rest.
-See the Installing chapter in the documentation for all the details.
+See the [INSTALLATION]() chapter in the documentation for all the details.

 ### Go install